ChicoBitcoinJoe/community/notes.md

 - You can upvote or downvote yourself
 - Create Community card is dreadful
-- submit comment button doesnt update text after clicking
+- submit comment button doesnt update after clicking